karlzam/ringed-seal-detector/_notes/notes.md

 ## Architecture ##

 - Fabio was saying this is a "data centric" problem and should focus more on the data than the model architecture
+- From Fabio:
+  - The number of layers depends on the number of blocks.
+  - In our implementation, the block sets are defined as a list.
+I think Ruwan used [2,2,2], which means 3 block sets with 2 blocks each, resulting in 6 residual blocks.
+  - Each block in our implementation can have 2 or 3 convolutional layers, depending on whether it is a residual block or not.
+  - For example, the first block of a set is not a residual block.
+And none of the blocks in the first set are either.
+Y
+  - You can look at the code to know exactly how this is determined, but [2,2,2] would result in 15 convolutional layers, plus one dense layer to do the classification in the end.

+Code that goes through the layers in a resnet object and returns number of convolutional layers from tensorflow.keras.layers import Conv2D def count_conv_layers(resnet):

+         arch = resnet.model
+         n_conv2D =1

+         for b in arch.layers[1].layers:
+              for l in b.layers:
+                  if isinstance(l, Conv2D):
+                      n_conv2D+=1

+      return n_conv2D

+- resnet is an instance of the ketos ResNetInterface class
+- A block set=[1,2,2,2] would result in 18 convolutional layers (+ 1 dense for classification)

 ______________________